Medical Research Grants

 - Mary A. Young Cancer Fund

 The Foundation awards 7-10 grants of up to $15,000 each.
 The primary purpose of the grants is to provide support to new investigators as seed money or for pilot projects.

 The Foundation encourages biomedical researchers throughout Rhode Island to apply for start-up grant support for laboratory, clinical and population-based research.
-In addition to general medical research, areas of interest include infectious diseases, cardiac research, coronary artery disease, cerebral accidents, cancer, heart disease, multiple sclerosis, arthritis, diabetes, and allergies.
+In addition to general medical research (limited funding), areas of interest include infectious diseases, cardiac research, coronary artery disease, cerebral accidents, cancer, heart disease, multiple sclerosis, arthritis, diabetes, allergies, and performance enhancing substances.

 Proposal Review Criteria